Dedryck Boyata: Hertha BSC

 In May 2019, Boyata joined Hertha BSC on a free transfer.
 He made his competitive debut on 14 September on the fourth matchday of the domestic league in a 2–1 loss to Mainz 05, coming on as a late substitute for Javairô Dilrosun.
 Boyata scored his first goal for his new club on 29 September, completing the scoring in a 4–0 victory over 1.
 FC Köln.

 Ahead of the season 2020–21, Boyata replaced Vedad Ibišević as Hertha captain.

 Club Brugge and retirement

-On 22 August 2022, Boyata signed for Belgian First Division A side Club Brugge on a three-year contract.
+On 22 August 2022, Boyata signed for Belgian Pro League side Club Brugge on a three-year contract.

-Boyata was not registered in Brugge's 2024–25 Champions League squad, meaning he missed the chance to face his former team, Celtic, in the league stage.
+Boyata was not registered in Brugge's 2024–25 Champions League squad, meaning he missed the chance to face his former team, Celtic, in the league phase.

-On 3 January 2025, he departed by mutual agreement.

-Boyata announced his retirement from football on 12 August 2025.
+On 3 January 2025, Boyata departed the club by mutual agreement.
+He announced his retirement from professional football on 12 August 2025.